 Notice of Proposed Policy Statement.
-Following the technical conference, on October 15, 2020, the FERC issued a Notice of Proposed Policy Statement.107 The FERC stated that the Proposed Policy Statement is "to clarify the Commission's jurisdiction over RTO/ISO market rules that incorporate a state-determined carbon price and to encourage RTO/ISO efforts to explore and consider the benefits of potential [FPA] section 205 filings to establish such rules."
-Specifically, the FERC proposed "to make it the policy of this Commission to encourage efforts by RTOs/ISOs and their stakeholders-including States, market participants, and consumers-to explore establishing wholesale market rules that incorporate state-determined carbon prices in RTO/ISO markets."108 The FERC solicited comment on whether the following information and considerations it identified are "germane to the Commission's evaluation of a section 205 filing to determine whether an RTO/ISO's market rules that incorporate a state-determined carbon price in RTO/ISO markets are just, reasonable and not unduly discriminatory or preferential" or whether different or additional considerations may be or must be taken into account:
+Following the technical conference, on October 15, 2020, the FERC issued a Notice of Proposed Policy Statement.
+The FERC stated that the Proposed Policy Statement is "to clarify the Commission's jurisdiction over RTO/ISO market rules that incorporate a state-determined carbon price and to encourage RTO/ISO efforts to explore and consider the benefits of potential [FPA] section 205 filings to establish such rules."
+Specifically, the FERC proposed "to make it the policy of this Commission to encourage efforts by RTOs/ISOs and their stakeholders-including States, market participants, and consumers-to explore establishing wholesale market rules that incorporate state-determined carbon prices in RTO/ISO markets."
+The FERC solicited comment on whether the following information and considerations it identified are "germane to the Commission's evaluation of a section 205 filing to determine whether an RTO/ISO's market rules that incorporate a state-determined carbon price in RTO/ISO markets are just, reasonable and not unduly discriminatory or preferential" or whether different or additional considerations may be or must be taken into account:

 - a.
 How, if at all, do the relevant market design considerations change depending on the manner in which the state or states determine the carbon price (e.g., price-based or quantity-based methods)?
 How will that price be updated? - b.
 How does the FPA section 205 proposal ensure price transparency and enhance price formation? - c.
 How will the carbon price or prices be reflected in LMP? - d.
 How will the incorporation of the state-determined carbon price into the RTO/ISO market affect dispatch?
 Will the state-determined carbon price affect how the RTO/ISO co-optimizes energy and ancillary services?
-Are any reforms to the co-optimization rules necessary in light of the state-determined carbon price?
+Are any reforms to the co-optimization rules necessary in light of the state-determined carbon price? - e.
+Does the proposal result in economic or environmental leakage?
+How does the proposal address any such leakage?